sarjir/image-app/README.md

 ### 1. Write a React client for an image uploading API

 This repository contains a backend directory with an image uploading API and a frontend directory with a React app.
-The React app is just a `create-react-app` project and has no implemented functionality.
+The React app is just a Vite project in Typescript and has no implemented functionality.

 We would like you to implement functionality so that the user can select an image from their local storage, type a name for it, and have your app upload it to the server using the API.